Top10VPN is editorially independent. Buying a VPN through our links supports our work.

 Can I Access My Home Disney+ Content When I'm Traveling?

-If you’re traveling abroad, Disney+ will automatically detect this and display local content.
+If you travel abroad, Disney+ automatically detects it and shows you local content.

-To access your home country’s content titles, you’ll have to use a VPN to get an IP address from your home country.
+To get back to your home country’s content titles, you’ll need to use a VPN to get an IP address from home.

 How Does Disney+ Know I'm Using a VPN?